-- Discrimination, Harassment and Retaliation See Board policies FFDA (Local) and FFDB (Local) - The Financial Aid Probation Appeal Policy is addressed under the Financial Aid section of the Student Handbook. - Grade Appeal procedures are addressed under the Grade Appeal section of this handbook. - Student disciplinary action procedures are found in FMA (Regulation). - Complaints Relating to Faculty: FLD (Local), FLD (Legal), and FLD (Regulation). - Complaints not related to the issues noted above are addressed in FLD (Local). - Complaints concerning COM's management or conduct of Title IX, Higher Education Act of 1965 (HEA) programs or the advertising or promoting of its educational programs should be directed to Dr. Helen Brewer, Vice President of Student Services, at 409-933-8619.
+- Discrimination, Harassment and Retaliation See Board policies FFDA (Local) and FFDB (Local) - The Financial Aid Probation Appeal Policy is addressed under the Financial Aid section of the Student Handbook. - Grade Appeal procedures are addressed under the Grade Appeal section of the Student Handbook. - Student disciplinary action procedures are found in FMA (Regulation). - Complaints Relating to Faculty: FLD (Local), FLD (Legal), and FLD (Regulation). - Complaints not related to the issues noted above are addressed in FLD (Local). - Complaints concerning COM's management or conduct of Title IX, Higher Education Act of 1965 (HEA) programs or the advertising or promoting of its educational programs should be directed to Dr. Sarah David, Title IX Coordinator, , at 409-933-8413.